igloz/UARTBootloader/README.md

   * *MAGIC_WRITE_WHEN_FLASHED* - 1 - if the bootloader should write the value by itself, 0 - if it would be performed by the main firmware.
   * *MAGIC_EEPROM_ADDRESS* - the address in EEPROM where the magic value is stored.

-  * *FORCE_METHOD* - a method for the forced start: 0 - disabled, 1 - low level, 2 - high level (requires external pull-down), 3 - a jumper between the two pins, 4 - low level on the two pins.
+  * *FORCE_METHOD* - a method for the forced activation: 0 - disabled, 1 - low level, 2 - high level (requires external pull-down), 3 - a jumper between the two pins, 4 - low level on the two pins.
   * *FORCE_PORT*, *FORCE_DDR*, *FORCE_PIN*, *FORCE_PIN_NUM* - the I/O registers and the bit number to access the pin.
   * *FORCE_PORT2*, *FORCE_DDR2*, *FORCE_PIN2*, *FORCE_PIN_NUM2* - the same for the second pin, for the methods 3 and 4.

-  * *CONNECT_TIMEOUT* - number of milliseconds to wait for the commands after power-on or reset before passing the control to the main firmware.
+  * *CONNECT_TIMEOUT* - a number of milliseconds to wait for the commands after power-on or reset before passing the control to the main firmware.
 Set to 0 to disable this feature.
 4. Setup the MCU fuses:
   * Select BOOTSZ bits to match the 512 words (1024 bytes) bootloader size.
   * Set BOOTRST fuse bit (i.e. make it value equal to 0) - that makes the MCU to execute the bootloader first after reset.